Servitly allows defining automations, which are executed on environment-specific events, to trigger actions, like calling a third-party system API.

 To add a new Automation to a Thing Definition, you should:

-1. Enter the Automations page.
+Enter the Automations page.

-2. Select the General tab.
+Select the General tab.

-3. Press the Add Automation button.
+Press the Add Automation button.

-4. Provide the required information.
+Provide the required information.

-5. Press the Save button and edit the additional information, if needed.
+Press the Save button and edit the additional information, if needed.

 Editing an Automation

-By selecting an Automation, you can edit its properties, including event and the related actions to be executed.
+By selecting an Automation, you can edit its properties, including the event and the related actions to be executed.

 Automation Events

-According to the event type, different conditions can be then specified.
+According to the event type, different conditions can then be specified.

-• On Partner/Customer/Location/Thing/User Created/Updated/Deleted
+On Partner/Customer/Location/Thing/User Created/Updated/Deleted

 The automation is called each time a certain object type (Partner, Customer, Location, Thing, User) is created, updated or deleted in the DPS.

-• On Command Executed (DEPRECATED)
+On Command Executed (DEPRECATED)

 The automation is called each time a user executes a command on a thing.

-• On Parameter Updated (DEPRECATED)
+On Parameter Updated (DEPRECATED)

 The automation is called each time a user updates a parameter on a thing.

-• On Work Session Started
+On Work Session Started

 The automation is called each time a work session is started on a thing.

-• On Work Session Stopped
+On Work Session Stopped

-• On Store Order Created
+On Store Order Created

 The automation is called each time a store order is placed.

-• On Store Order Status Updated
+On Store Order Status Updated

 The automation is called each time a store order status is updated (Pending Approval to Approved).